feathersui/feathersui-openfl/examples/components-explorer/README.md

 ## Run this example

 This project includes an [*project.xml*](https://lime.software/docs/project-files/xml-format/) file that configures all options for [OpenFL](https://www.openfl.org/).
-This file makes it easy to buid from the command line, and many IDEs can parse this file to configure a Haxe project to use OpenFL.
+This file makes it easy to build from the command line, and many IDEs can parse this file to configure a Haxe project to use OpenFL.

 ### Prerequisites